-After training in adventure tourism at Waiariki Polytechnic in Rotorua in the early 2000’s Brad joined Walking Legends Guided Walks as a junior hiking guide and began a journey that would take him to the most spectacular scenic spots the North Island has to offer, all in the name of “work.”
+After training in adventure tourism at Waiariki Polytechnic in Rotorua in the early 2000’s, head guide Brad joined Walking Legends Guided Walks as a junior hiking guide and began a journey that would take him to the most spectacular scenic spots the North Island has to offer, all in the name of “work.”
 Guides walked, talked, drove and cooked for guests from all over the world who had one thing in common, they loved hiking in the New Zealand outdoors.
 He discovered he had a passion for sharing the unique, fascinating geographical, ecological and cultural histories of the North Island.
 He laughs when he tells me that his job is better than most peoples’ holidays.

 Walking Legends has offered multi-day guided hiking tours since 2003 and has seen their product range grow from the flagship, the Lake Waikaremoana Great Walk, to seven guided tours that sample of the wide range of biodiversity unique to the North Island.
 From the remote, pristine Great Barrier Island to the ancient podocarp forest of Te Urewera and the fragile, alpine landscapes of Tongariro National Park, their walks give a thorough sample of North Island hiking at its’ best.